transistorfet/moa/README.md

 clock relative to the frontend's update loop.
 Setting it to 0.5 slows the game down to half speed and setting it to 2 doubles the speed.

+The `-a` or `--disable-audio` option will prevent the audio device from being created, so no audio will be played (although it will still be simulated by any devices that simulate it).